 You don’t need to create a formal timeline before a consultation.
 Just be prepared, to the extent possible, to discuss when the situation first started, what’s happened since then, and where things are now.

-3. Be ready to explain your damages evidence.
+3. Be ready to explain how this has harmed you (damages).

-Damages do not have to be economic or financial.
-For example, people who have been defamed or who have their privacy invade generally incur at least three types of damages: psychological, reputational, and economic.
+People who have been defamed or who have their privacy invade generally have at least three types of damages: psychological, reputational, and economic.

 The reputational damage occurs in the minds of the people who read or hear the defamation or who see or learn about the previously private information and, as a result, think less of the person.
 Social, community, and professional shunning are sometimes how we know the harm has occurred.
 Like pain and suffering, reputational harm can be challenging to prove.
 Sometimes experts are needed to make sure the judge or jury understands the true value of the harm.